dzyla/SBB_times_ZH/README.md

 Secondly, having all travel times from Zurich, HB I could add them in pandas to csv file.
 In addition I also converted the LV03 to WGS84 coordinates and also added them to csv.

 Plotting the map was slighly more challanging than expected.
 I used the google maps python plotting library (GoogleMapPlotter).
 It's not optimal but works.
 Maybe someone else could try to improve the visualization of the data.
+The distances are showed from Red to Blue/Purple based on the hue shift in HSV.
+This is really the parts I struggled the most ;)

 ## Quick look at the map
 ![alt text](https://github.com/dzyla/SBB_times_ZH/blob/master/Untitled1.png)

+Is there anything what the map shows?
+It's quite easy and relatively fast to get to the most places in Switzerland.
+There are some outliers (St. Galen and Appenzeler cantons) where is relatively close but hard to get.
+It takes longer to get to not very populated places which are quite close (e.g. UNESCO Biosphäre Entlebuch).
+There is also a lot of Switzerland which is not avaiable by public transport, mostly due to really high mountains.
+Another observation is that it is much easier to travel to places north from the mountains.

+## Final thoughts
+Overall, was expecting slighly bigger differences but as I mentioned already it was fun project.
+The data can be used in many other plots and analyzes.
+In theory, the same map can be done from any other public transport stop in Switzerland, once would just have to replace the reference city in the get_sbb_times.py.